 Osteoporosis may not cause any symptoms for many years.
 Signs and symptoms do occur as the disease progresses.
 As the vertebrae in your spine weaken, they can fracture.
 Fracture in the front part of the spinal bones can result in loss of height or curving of the spine.
 This type of spinal fracture often causes no pain.
 Sometimes, fractures of the spine can cause pain that travels.

 BONE DENSITY TESTS

-A BMD is a bone mineral density test where the bone density is measured at the heel, spine, hip, hand, or wrist.
+A bone mineral density (BMD) test is where the bone density is measured at the heel, spine, hip, hand, or wrist.
 Several types of BMD tests are available.
 Rosemark offers the Dual-energy X-ray absorptiometry (DXA) of the hip and spine which is considered to be the most accurate bone mineral density test available.